Hebrew cantillation: Learning melodies

 Conversely, the Syrian community knows two types of Torah cantillation, a simpler one for general use and a more elaborate one used by professional hazzanim.
 It is probable that the simpler melody was originally a teaching mode.
-Today however it is the mode in general use, and is also an ancestor of the "Jerusalem-Sephardic" melody.
+Today, however, it is the mode in general use, and is also an ancestor of the "Jerusalem-Sephardic" melody.

-Some communities had a simplified melody for the Prophets, distinct from that used in reading the Haftarah: the distinction is mentioned in one medieval Sephardic source.
+Some communities, such as the Portuguese community of Amsterdam, have a simplified melody for the Prophets for study purposes, distinct from that used in reading the Haftarah: the distinction is mentioned in one medieval Sephardic source.

 Names and shapes of the te'amim

 Names in different traditions

 The following table shows the names of the te'amim in the Ashkenazi, Sephardi, and Italian traditions together with their Unicode symbols.